keystone-enclave/keystone/docs/source/Building-Components/Security-Monitor-Platform-Build.rst

-Tutorial 1: Build Keystone Security Monitor
+Building the Keystone Security Monitor
 ===========================================

 The security monitor (SM) is the core component of Keystone.
-This tutorial briefly explains how you can build the SM for your platform.

 The SM is implemented on top of Berkeley Bootloader (bbl).
 You can find the latest SM at `<https://github.com/keystone-enclave/riscv-pk>`_ (upstream bbl: